 What is the best VPN for Samsung Smart TVs?
-Is it actually possible to install VPN on a Samsung Smart TV?
+Is it actually possible to install a VPN on a Samsung Smart TV?
 To begin with, VPN apps are mainly designed to work on Windows PC, Mac, Android, and iOS.
-That means that you could potentially install VPN on a Smart TV as long as it is Android-based.
+That means that you could potentially install a VPN on a Smart TV as long as it is Android-based.
 But what about Samsung Smart TVs?
 Well, the South Korean electronics manufacturer used the Orsay operating system from 2012 until 2015.
-From there on it, Samsung Smart TVs come with the Tizen OS installed.
+Since then, Samsung Smart TVs come with the Tizen OS installed.
 While this operating system is not natively compatible with VPN, there are a couple of workarounds you can use in order to set up a VPN connection on your Samsung Smart TV.

 Best VPNs for Samsung Smart TV and How to Install Them

-As I’ve mentioned above Samsung Smart TVs are not compatible with VPN.
-That basically means you can not directly set up a VPN on them.
-However, you can configure the TV’s DNS server addresses which brings us to Smart DNS proxies.
-Smart DNS is another tool you can use to bypass regional restrictions and unblock streaming channels from the USA, UK, Australia and the rest of the world.
+As I’ve mentioned above Samsung Smart TVs are not compatible with the VPN.
+That essentially means you can not directly set up a VPN on them.
+However, you can configure the TV’s DNS server addresses instead which brings us to Smart DNS proxies.
+Smart DNS proxies are another tool you can use to bypass regional restrictions and unblock streaming channels from the USA, UK, Australia and the rest of the world.

 How to Install Smart DNS on Samsung Smart TV – VPN Alternative

-- Now, Enter the DNS server addresses of either the VPN or Smart DNS service you subscribed to.
+Now, enter the DNS server addresses of the VPN service provider you have subscribed to.

-Now keep in mind that you still need to switch your Samsung Smart TV’s region in order to install streaming apps from other regions on it.
-In other words, you won’t be able to access US apps like HBO, Hulu, or Amazon Prime if you don’t change the TV’s region to the USA first.
+Keep in mind that you still need to switch your Samsung Smart TV’s region in order to install streaming apps from other regions on it.
+In other words, you won’t be able to access US apps like HBO, Hulu, or Amazon Prime if you don’t change the TV’s country to the USA first.
 For more info on how that is done, take a look at this tutorial.

-How to Get VPN on Samsung Smart TV Using Router
+How to Get a VPN on Samsung Smart TV Using Your Router

-If you are a privacy-concious person, stick with a VPN’s services.
-If not, you can make use of your router.
+Despite not being natively compatible with VPN providers, you can always make use of your router and install the VPN directlyon it.
 This way, all of the devices connected to the router will share the same VPN connection.
-That definitely includes Smart TVs.

-Keep in mind, however, that not all VPN routers are compatible with a VPN.
+I must state that not all VPN routers are compatible with a VPN.
 To learn more about the VPN on a router setup, check out this guide.
-While this process does require some technical background, it’s worth learning about.
-Trust me, it’s benefits are huge!
+While the process does require some technical background, setting up a VPN connection on your router is well worth the effort.